San Diego Move Away Lawyer

-For an experienced family law attorney in San Diego, contact the Law Office of George Gedulin today at (858) 281-4605.
+For an experienced San Diego move away case attorney, contact the Law Office of George Gedulin today at (858) 281-4605.

 Move-away cases begin when the parent who is moving submits a request to move, either with or without their child, or when one parent requests that their custody agreement be modified so as to adjust for any impending move.
 A court will typically require that the parents attempt to mediate the problem before the judge steps in.
 If mediation does not result in an agreement, the judge will decide whether or not to modify your custody agreement.
 You will want an experienced lawyer on your side to walk you through this sensitive process.

 In many cases, the moving parent would like for their child to move with them.
 If the parent looking to move away has sole physical custody of their child, a judge will often side with them, unless the other parent can prove that the move would be harmful to their child.
 If the parent who is moving can prove that it is in the best interest of the child to move, the judge will usually approve the move.
 The judge will favor whatever action they deem is best for the well-being of the child.

 In addition to custody agreements, the judge will examine factors including: